OpenMed AgentPreview 0.1.2Local-first

 Use Codex OAuth or provide an API key, depending on the SDK path you want.

-openmed login
+$openmed login

 Ask